remmius/GstWebRTC_Python/README.md

     * The outgoing video on a Pi "requires" (well not technically but it makes sense to use the HW-encoder) to use the omxh264, therefore the second endpoint is required to support h264-codec (not the case on my mobile firefox ).
 Otherwise no common format will be found.
     * - [ ] Bi-dirctional video+audio communition does work, however it takes a long time to establish a connection (ssl-warnings TOFIX) and the displayed the video had poor quality (lag, decoder-framedrops) - TOFIX try with low remote resolution
 * Python-application on Ubuntu 18.04
+* TOFIX Promise of 'set-remote-description' does not seem to return.
+Python-application unresponsive...